NiallOswald/spectral-SHs/README.md

 # spectral-SHs
-Investigating Superhydrophobic surfaces using spectral methods as a UROP project with Dr Michael Mayer
+Investigating the effect of surfactants on superhydrophobic surfaces using spectral methods as a UROP project with Dr Michael Mayer.